hitachi-nlp/FLD-generator/README.md

     --num-workers 5\
     --seed 0
 ```
-In the above command, each option specify the followings:
+In the above command, each option correspond to one design aspect, as follows:
 * `ac`              : argument (deduction rule) configuration files
 * `tc`              : natural language translation config files
 * `depths`          : the depths of proof trees